 Over the years ATALIAN has set-up programmes and partnerships that help to achieve its goals in terms of social, economic and environmental responsibility.
 From analysing the life cycle of our service lines, to assessing our carbon footprint, right through to setting-up training to prevent Muscular-skeletal Disorders and heart failure.
 All these action plans demonstrate our willingness to progress as a Group.

 Cardiac arrest accounts for 40 000 deaths per year in France and only 4% of victims survive due to lack of early intervention.
 Moreover, 30% of these cardiac arrests occur in the workplace.
 In 2015 ATALIAN decided to take concrete action and signed a partnership with the Global Heart Watch; a non-profit organisation that is committed to preventing sudden death in adults.
 Through this partnership, the GHW organises training sessions for staff at client sites.
 Employees are thus trained to recognise the first signs of heart failure and to provide first aid whilst waiting for paramedics to arrive.
-In 2016, more than 50 ATALIAN employees were trained.
-In 2017, ATALIAN renewed its partnership with the NGO in order to increase the number of training sessions and aim to train more than a 100 agents.
+In 2017, ATALIAN renewed its partnership with the NGO in order to increase the number of training sessions.

 In line with its CSR strategy, ATALIAN acquired a French company called Dialogue Partenaires Services (DPS).
 Founded in 1992 by people who come from the Social Economy sector, DPS fosters professional insertion through economic activities.
 DPS assists people are isolated from the professional world in their endeavours to return to employment by giving them a job in the cleaning sector.
 Since 1993, more than 5500 employees have benefitted from their professional insertion programme.

 Partnership with the Paris Dauphine University